luchiansienna/CreditAgricoleAPI/README.md

 The Swagger start up page will help in calling the Product List API.

 Hitting GET on the /api/productlist endpoint will return the list of products with ID and name, 10 hardcoded products.
 This is located in ProductListService.
-We can improve this app by adding a database with an ORM like EF Core.

 The second enpoint is the price list websocket /ws/productprices , which returns the price list array every second.
 The prices are generated randomly, a number between 1 and 100.